Maine Black Bears women's ice hockey: Coaches

-The current head coach is Richard Reichenbach.
-In the 2019-20 season, his fifth season as head coach, he led Maine to a record of 15-14-8.
-Prior to coaching at the University of Maine, Reichenbach was an assistant with Cortland State.
+Richard Reichenbach served as head coach from 2015 to 2022.
+In the 2019–20 season, his fifth year in the role, he led Maine to a 15–14–8 record.
+Before coaching at the University of Maine, Reichenbach was an assistant coach at Cortland State.
 Reichenbach is a 2006 graduate of Hamilton College, where he was a hockey and lacrosse standout.
 He was team captain in his senior year.
 He played one year of professional hockey, on the Richmond Renegades of the SPHL.